iAmKankan/Neural-Network/activation_functions/README.md

 * [Keras Activation Functions](https://keras.io/activations/)
 * [Activation Function Cheat Sheets](https://ml-cheatsheet.readthedocs.io/en/latest/activation_functions.html)

+### Advanced Activation Functions
+Hyperparameters are not changed when the neural network trains.
+You, the network designer, must define the hyperparameters.
+The neural network learns regular parameters during neural network training.
+Neural network weights are the most common type of regular parameter.
+The "[advanced activation functions](https://keras.io/layers/advanced-activations/)," as Keras call them, also contain parameters that the network will learn during training.
+These activation functions may give you better performance than RELU.

+* **LeakyReLU** - Leaky version of a Rectified Linear Unit.
+It allows a small gradient when the unit is not active, controlled by alpha hyperparameter.
+* **PReLU** - Parametric Rectified Linear Unit, learns the alpha hyperparameter.

 ### Why do we need activation functions in the first place
 ![light](https://user-images.githubusercontent.com/12748752/136802581-e8e0607f-3472-44f7-a8b2-8ba82a0f8070.png)
 * If you chain several linear transformations, all you get is a linear transformation.